2007 Croatian coast fires

 The 2007 Croatian coast fires (Požari u Hrvatskoj 2007) were a series of fires that struck the Croatian coast in the summer of 2007.
-After a heat wave, which covered the entire Southern and Eastern Europe, the drought and southern wind helped spread the fires all over the Croatian coast, destroying a large part of the fragile plant and animal life.
+After a heat wave, which covered Southern and Eastern Europe, resulting drought and southern winds helped spread the fires all over the Croatian coast, destroying a large part of vulnerable plant and animal life.

 There were 750 fires on the coast from 1 June to 8 August.
-They burned in the Istria County, the Zadar County, the Šibenik-Knin County, the Split-Dalmatia County and the Dubrovnik-Neretva County.
+They burned in Istria County, Zadar County, Šibenik-Knin County, Split-Dalmatia County and Dubrovnik-Neretva County.
 The total burned area covered 159,000 hectares.

-The police indicted 18 persons and arrested 12 persons for arson.
+The police indicted 18 persons and arrested 12 for arson.
 Those arrested included an unnamed 56-year-old suspected of setting seven fires and some shepherds who burned grass for sheep.
 When fires broke out in the region of Dubrovnik, the local authorities accused the Herzegovinian town of Trebinje of deliberately setting fires.
-Tragedy struck when, of the 23 firefighters sent to a burning island, the island of Kornat, 12 firefighters were killed by fast moving brush fires, one was severely injured, and ten were forced to leave before they could extinguish the blaze themselves, which ended up extinguishing itself naturally.
+Tragedy struck when, of the 23 firefighters sent to a burning island of Kornat, 12 were killed by fast moving brush fires, one was severely injured, and ten were forced to leave before they could extinguish the blaze themselves.

 Fires in Istria

 On 19 July, a fire broke out near Pula.
-It caused the Pula-Premantura county road to be closed in the section from the Banjole crossroads to Premantura, reported the Croatian Automobile Club.
+The Croatian Automobile Club reported that the Pula-Premantura county road had to be closed in the section from the Banjole crossroads to Premantura.

 On 27 July, ten new fires broke out in the Istrian region.
 Two large fires–near the Pineta Trailer Park in Peroj near Pula and near the Amarin Trailer Park in Rovinj–were soon localized.

 On 7 August, there was a fire between Batvači, Peroj and Barbariga, in the municipality of Vodnjan.
 It was localized around 7:30 PM by a Canadair CL-415 airplane and a helicopter that started extinguishing the fire around 6 PM.
 The fire, which was spreading because of the wind and the unapproachable terrain, was extinguished by 90 firefighters and 22 fire engines.
 The fire burned 80 hectares of forests and brush.